 in the state of

 gold at Sutter's Creek.
 Marshall is in the process of digging up dirt

-water for the mill when he notices the shiny speckles in the freshly
+a mill when he notices shiny speckles in the freshly

 dug up earth.
 Marshall tells Sutter and the discovery is confirmed.

 Word spreads, and one of the greatest